beetanz/whisparr-bridge/README.md

 - **Unexpected HTTP errors:** Check the logs for the exact response from Whisparr.

 ---
+## Exceptions

+Custom exceptions used in the bridge:

+- `WhisparrError` – General Whisparr-related error
+- `SceneNotFoundError` – Raised when a scene is missing in Whisparr
+- `ManualImportError` – Raised when manual import fails

+---
 ## License

 This project does not currently include an explicit license.
 Please open an issue or contact the author for clarification on usage rights.